aniasobo/dev-pills/git/basics.md

 **git rebase tip:**

-run `git rebase master` from your branch to move it forward in time. commit first.
+run `git rebase main` from your branch to move it forward in time. commit first.

-`git checkout master^` - checks out the parent of master.
+`git checkout main^` - checks out the parent of main.

-`git checkout master^^` - checks out the grandparent of master.
+`git checkout main^^` - checks out the grandparent of main.

 `git checkout HEAD^` - move back/up a level in the commit tree (ie go back in time with commits).

 `git checkout HEAD~4` - move back four times.

-reassign a branch to a commit in the past: `git branch -f master HEAD~4` - forces master to the commit that is 4 parents behind HEAD.
+reassign a branch to a commit in the past: `git branch -f main HEAD~4` - forces main to the commit that is 4 parents behind HEAD.

 `git reset HEAD~1` - moves branch back a commit as if the changes never happened; good solution for **local branches**